 Essay Outline Example

 The structure of the paper that you’re writing is very similar to that of any other essay; the only difference is the specifics.
-Let’s construct the most basic essay outline template for a topic of “how to promote a product”.
+Here is the most basic essay outline template constructed by our write my essay for me service for the topic of “how to promote a product”.
 The following are just jotted down ideas for a piece that would later become an essay.

-- Ever wanted to sell something? / What constitutes a creative/unique product?
+- Ever wanted to sell something?/What constitutes a creative or unique product?

 - Marketing as a way to promote a product: background.